wllm-chndlr/TopTaco/README.md

 ## Introduction

 Tacos are serious business in Austin.
-Top Taco ATX hopes to solve the age old office issue of where to go for the best tacos in town.
-Top Taco aggregates taco ratings from Google and Facebook to produce one combined rating for quick reference.
-We do the work so you don't have to.
-You can also add your own Top Taco rating.
-Whose taco will reign supreme?
+Top Taco ATX aggregates real-time ratings from Google and Facebook to produce one master rating and answer the age-old question: Who makes the best tacos in Austin?

+We also invite Top Taco ATX users to submit their own ratings.
+Just flip the card over to vote.

+Happy munching!

 **[Top Taco ATX](https://wllm-chndlr.github.io/TopTaco/)**